 Isn’t it OK to admit that photography is more than recording photons?
 I mean, if absolute literal interpretation is the name of the game – why bother?
 Who cares?
 “Just the Facts, ma’am” doesn’t really cut the mustard.
 Photography is infusing your slant, your spin – on what you’re seeing and recording; interpreting… whatever – in a way that says something about the scene before you.
-Not being afraid then to make a statement – to proclaim and announce your point of view through your frame – is brave, and what a photograph is all about.
+Not being afraid then to make a statement – to unabashedly express your creative intent through your frame – is what photography is all about.

 OK leaving ethereal realm and re-entering practical realm.
 Yes, it’ll mean some assignments will have to be turned down.
 One of those is low-light shooting in indoor venues for our church, for example.
 But there are up and coming youngsters equipped with the newest mirrorless cameras – and a passion to learn who will more than fill any voids.

 Last night I had a dream.
 My son came to me in the dream apologizing and handing the camera back to me, citing audio noise as the main reason.
 This made me sad.
-When I told him the dream tonight he laughed, saying he had no intention of using that camera for video work – and no way would he ever part with it.
+When I told him the dream the next day he laughed, saying he had no intention of using that camera for video work – and no way would he ever part with it.

 As 2020 begins and anything is still possible for the year, here’s wishing you all a happy, photo-filled year and decade ahead.
 Thank you for visiting the F6 Project, and for baring with me as I get its new incarnation off the ground.
 Hoping for great things in 2020.